-- Political cleverness - is the capacity to manage the political dimension, to see and communicate the big picture, make connections, be credible with different groups and in strategic relationships.
+- Diplomacy - is the capacity to manage the political dimension, to see and communicate the big picture cleverly, make connections, be credible with different groups and form strategic relationships.

 - Drive for results- is the combination of drive, stamina and stress handling abilities that enable a person to achieve his goals and meet his standards for excellence.
 This translates into an ability to plan activities and be persistent despite competing priorities and obstacles; review tasks & prioritize to meet objectives and deadlines; take initiative and stay motivated even under pressure.

 - Leading change through people- communicating the vision and rationale for change and improvement to achieve it.
 This aims at empowering people through a sense of participation and belonging and encouraging collaborative working.